azurast/azurast/README.md

 ### Hi fellas! 👋

-Hi!
-I'm a final year computer science student exploring my interests in app development!

-- 🔭 I’m currently working on my thesis!
-I am making a VR based game for colour blind test.
-I will make the code public as soon as I'm finished, so, please look forward to it :)
-- 🌱 I’m also learning many many things~~ I'm interested in various fields of programming from web, mobile, and game development to machine learning and data science.
-- 👯 I’m looking to collaborate on anything I can contribute on that leaves an impact for other people.
-Particularly interested in empowering more women in tech! \\^0^/
+Hi, I'm Azura and I'm almost complete with my CS degree this year!

+👩🏽‍💻 I like developing and building things.
+I'm particulary most interested in mobile (iOS) and game development.
+Aside from tech, I'm also highly interested int the world of UX.

+🤓 My current goal is to explore everything the tech world has to offer that catches my interest.

-- 📫 How to reach me: you can find me on [linkedin](https://www.linkedin.com/in/azurast/) and take a look at my personal site @ [azura.dev/](https://azura.dev/)
+📫 How to reach me: you can find me on [linkedin](https://www.linkedin.com/in/azurast/) and take a look at my personal site @ [azura.dev/](https://azura.dev/)